hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 ## Block explorer

 ### Sirato Explorer
-Sirato is an EVM explorer that provides an overview over the whole network, and provides a bunch of additional functionality like block information, contracts metadata, transaction searches etc and an overview can be found [here](https://medium.com/web3labs/epirus-ethereum-saas-blockchain-explorer-d5d961717d15).
-Sirato supports public and private networks.
-Sirato free (used here) has some [feature limitations](https://www.web3labs.com/sirato) and you can find out more information about Sirato [here](https://www.web3labs.com/sirato)
+[Sirato](https://www.web3labs.com/sirato) is an EVM explorer for public and private networks that provides an overview of the whole network and a bunch of additional functionalities like block information, contracts metadata, transaction searches, etc. An overview can be found [here](https://medium.com/web3labs/epirus-ethereum-saas-blockchain-explorer-d5d961717d15).
+[Feature limitations](https://www.web3labs.com/sirato)

 This tutorial will walk you through how to setup Sirato Explorer with privacy-enabled Besu network.